 I faced off the bottom of the turning using a 3/8″ bowl gouge.
-I wanted to make sure the bottom was true before marking out overall length.
+I wanted to ensure the bottom was true before marking the overall length.
 At this stage, the bottom is slightly concave.

-Once the bottom was true, I marked the over all length of the turning–based on the dimensions I had calculated earlier.
-My glue up was obviously longer than I needed it to be, but better to err on the side of too much than too little.
+Once the bottom was true, I marked the overall length of the turning–based on the dimensions I had calculated earlier.
+My glue-up was longer than I needed it to be, but better to err on the side of too much than too little.

 With the top of the turning marked, I turned away the waste above that point

 With the diameter established top and bottom, all I had to do was “connect the dots.”
-I went back to my roughing gouge to turn the taper required from top to bottom, then finished it with my skew.
+I returned to my roughing gouge to turn the taper required from top to bottom, then finished it with my skew.

 Once the taper was turned, I wanted to make sure I kept a true and straight line from top to bottom.
 Instead of doing the sanding by holding the sandpaper in my hand, I wrapped the paper around a 2 x 2.
 The block guaranteed that my line remained straight.

 Hollowing was the hardest part of the project.
-I had to reach in about 6″. deep with an interior diameter of 7″ at the base.
+I had to reach in about 6″, deep with an interior diameter of 7″ at the base.
 I had to do most of it by feel, not sight.
-I had a couple chisel catches, but nothing too bad.
-I changed from a gouge to a scraper once I was about 3″ deep, since there just wasn’t enough room to manipulate the gouge.
+I had a couple of chisels catches, but nothing too bad.
+I changed from a gouge to a scraper once I was about 3″ deep since there wasn’t enough room to manipulate the gouge.

-With the ‘fez’ off the lathe, I whittled away the core left behind by the tailstock.
-Once the core was out, I used a bowl sanding attachment in a drill in order to sand the interior.
-With the interior cleaned up, I cut the remaining waste from the top and sanded it smooth.
+With the ‘fez’ off the lathe, I carved away the core left behind by the tailstock.
+Once the core was out, I used a bowl sanding attachment in a drill order to sand the interior.
+With the interior cleaned up, I cut the remaining waste from the top and sanded it smoothly.

 With a tassel from a real fez installed, the final piece looks great.
-It’s sealed, inside and out, with three coats of catalyzed lacquer, applied with an HVLP sprayer.
-Four screws hold the top to the bottom to allow inserting the cremains.
+It’s sealed, inside and out, with three coats of catalyzed lacquer applied with an HVLP sprayer.
+Four screws hold the top to the bottom to allow the insertion of the cremains.